alps-lab/alps-lab.github.io/about.md

 ### Recruiting

-I am <b> <font color="red">always</font> </b> looking for motivated and bright Ph.D. and M.Sc. students.
+We are <b> <font color="red">always</font> </b> looking for motivated and bright (under)grad students and postdocs.
 If you know how to build/hack machine learning systems, we should talk!
 Please email me your resume and set up a time to discuss your potential fit to our group.

 <!-- I am <font color="red">**not**</font> looking for other short-term visitors.
 Please do not contact me about such opportunities, unless I have
 explicitly contacted you, your advisor, or your school. -->